bingeli1212/nitrile-preview/doc/DOC-diagram.md

     circle.cseg {r:10; a1:30; a2:60} (1,1) (3,4) [l:2,1]

-# Shapes
+# drawing shapes

 Following commands are to draw a shape.
 The shape to be drawn is specified as the "subcommand".
 Each shape has its "native" size, which is going to be different from shape to shape.

 -   shape.rect
 -   shape.rhombus